 I aso see experienced IBOs who don't seem to know how taxes work.
 They think that business expenses are simply recovered hen filing taxes which is clearly not true.
-I see IBOs who were given the impression that Amway is easy and that they will work once and enjoy the fruits of their labor forever.
+I see IBOs who were given the impression that Amway is simple/easy and that they will work once and enjoy the fruits of their labor forever.
 Oddly, I don't know of a single IBO who did the work once and sat back collecting residual income forever.
-I find it odd that even tenured crown ambassadors continue to keep busy work schedules.
+I find it odd that even tenured crown ambassadors continue to keep busy working schedules.
 I suppose they could just enjoy this lifestyle but still I find it odd that nobody I know of could specifically name an IBO who achieved diamond and higher and sat back collecting income while enjoying the beaches of the world.
 Surely there must be some people who would choose this option, unless perhaps it's a myth and doesn't exist?

-Seems that IBO turnover and failure is more common than not in the AMO world.
+Seems that IBO turnover and failure is more common than not in the AMO (Amway Motivational Organizations) world.
 It also appears that incoming IBOs are like fuel to a fire.
 Without continuous recruitment and replacement of IBOs who quit, the organization would eventually fall apart along with the bonuses that the higher ups enjoy.
 It is my informed opinion that many IBOs fail because they aren't taught sound business principles, such a monitoring expenses versus income.
 Despite the constant flow of cds, voice messages and functions and meetings, it doesn't seem as if any practical information is passed from upline to downline.
 Only messages of never quitting and continuing to dedicate themselves to the system.
 The result is inevitable and the expected result is failure.
 And failure is what the vast majority of Amway IBOs achieve.